department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Testing.md

 ![](../../../../static/img/backend/jenkins-console-output.png)

-Then search for “SSH at”.
+Then search for "SSH at".
 ```
 07:15:00  [0;32m  msg: Review instance available at http://9bbbb1184faf0a6cb1c551390c073923.review.vetsgov-internal/, or via SSH at ip-172-30-18-119.us-gov-west-1.compute.internal[0m
 ```

-In the example above ‘ip-172-30-18-119.us-gov-west-1.compute.internal’ is the address for the instance.
+In the example above 'ip-172-30-18-119.us-gov-west-1.compute.internal' is the address for the instance.
 To open a Rails console SSH in and then run the console Docker command as below.
 ```
 ssh ip-172-30-18-119.us-gov-west-1.compute.internal
 cd ~/vets-api; docker-compose -f docker-compose.review.yml exec vets-api bundle exec rails c